 Your skin is the largest organ in the body, and yet we often take its health for granted.
-When something does require medical attention you can count on Dr. Wismer to oversee your case with thoroughness and expertise.
+When something does require medical attention you can count the medical professionals at Ancaster Dermatology to oversee your case with thoroughness and expertise.

 At Ancaster Dermatology Centre in Hamilton, we treat many common skin conditions such as Rosacea, Acne, Skin Cancer, Psoriasis and Atopic Dermatitis.
 Our medical dermatology patients come from across Ontario, including Burlington, Dundas, Brantford and beyond to enjoy our trustworthy, safe, and effective care of acute or chronic conditions.
 In addition to your OHIP covered treatment, we may be able to augment your care with additional services available at the Centre.

 If you'd like to meet with Dr. Wismer to discuss your medical condition, please have your family doctor refer you to Ancaster Dermatology Centre at (905) 304-1122 to schedule your visit.
 Referrals can be faxed directly to 905-304-3768.

 This bothersome skin condition is characterized by areas of redness that typically appear on the forehead, cheeks, nose, or chin.
 Rosacea may get progressively more severe, eventually manifesting as small bumps or a permanent rough texture.
 Patients experience some or all aspects of this condition which can include easy flushing, papules or pustules, small vessels or capillaries or less commonly rhinophyma (the red bulbous nose associated with W.C Fields).